RyanSHS6/comfyui-Thoth-theme/README.md

 **installation**<br>
-1.First, update to the latest version of <a  href ="[https://blog.csdn.net/u010725171](https://github.com/comfyanonymous/ComfyUI)https://github.com/comfyanonymous/ComfyUI">ComfyUI</a><br>
+1.First, update to the latest version of [Comfyui](https://github.com/comfyanonymous/ComfyUI)